 Introducing The Strategic Plan

-Georgia State President Mark P. Becker launched the university’s ambitious strategic plan Monday, Jan.
+Georgia State President Mark P. Becker introduced the university’s ambitious strategic plan Monday, Jan.
 31, 2011 in a speech in the university’s student center.

-The plan, which sets the course for the university for the next decade and beyond, is the result of a yearlong process that brought together audiences from around the Georgia State community.
-The strategic planning committee, chaired by professors Paul Alberto and Pamela Barr, held dozens of forums, heard input from hundreds of stakeholders and created a document that will serve as the roadmap for GSU’s future.
+The plan, which sets the course for the university for the next decade and beyond, is the result of a yearlong process that engaged the Georgia State community.
+The strategic planning committee, chaired by professors Paul Alberto and Pamela Barr, held dozens of forums, heard input from hundreds of stakeholders and created a document that will serve as the roadmap for Georgia State’s future.

 “The strategic plan will serve as a guide for the university as we enter our second century and will set us on the path to becoming one of the nation’s premier public research institutions,” said Becker.
 “It is both broad and deep in its goals and initiatives, and will take Georgia State to the next level.”